rimaout/Terminal-Setup/README.md

 # Terminal-Setup
-This is my actual terminal setup for kitty on macos
+This is my terminal setup for kitty on macos

 ![image](/Media/focus.png)